 The rock-solid steel bearing is not thrown, but “dropped”.
 It falls with a force equal to its mass times its acceleration due to gravity.
 That is, F = mg.
 Upon striking the concrete floor, the bearing experiences an equal yet opposite reaction forcing it to bounce back.
 Even so, due to internal and external factors, the bearing does not attain its original elevation.

 If the bearing were of solid and incompressible material, it would rise back to its original height.
 But such is not the case.
 It experiences slight compression at the point of contact, a brief flattening.
 On rebound, it almost perfectly regains its shape.

 The compression converts a very slight amount of the bearing’s momentum into heat.
 That plus the continued pull of gravity and other lesser factors, combine to limit the elevation the bearing attains.

-But since these bullets possess an electric charge, and all ordinary matter has a kind of coating of electrons, could it be these bullets are not solid substance so much as spheres of repelling force?
+But since these bullets possess an electric charge, and all ordinary matter has a kind of coating of electrons, could it be these electron bullets are not made of solid substance but are in fact spheres of repelling force?
 We know, for instance, that the North pole of a magnet can repel the North pole of another magnet quite insistently, depending upon the magnets’ strength.